 Statement: Our members are at the forefront of workforce development and training and post secondary education for adults and business development in NYS.
 CEANY supports positive learning environments, equitable work places and thriving, inclusive communities and serves as an advocate for all postsecondary adult learners.

-The murder of George Floyd has revealed, once more, another fault line: racial injustice.
-It is unconscionable that institutional racism is tolerated in this country.
-CEANY unequivocally rejects expressions of racism, hatred, bigotry and group supremacy, supports racial and social justice and deplores these inequities that continue to disfigure our American society.
+CEANY supports Black Lives Matter and unequivocally rejects expressions of racism, hatred, bigotry and group supremacy.
+CEANY supports racial and social justice and deplores these inequities that continue to disfigure our American society.
 We celebrate Black History Month with our colleagues and the adult learners we serve together

 As a result of the economic impact of the pandemic many New Yorkers have lost their jobs.
 This has especially affected minorities and individuals working in the gig economy and front-line, low-wage jobs.
 Here again, the pandemic has spotlighted conditions well-known to those suffering from them, but seemingly only now brought to the attention of decision makers and those who speak for and to the general public.

 We know, better than many, that the current system of funding for training and retraining does not work for those most in need of those opportunities.
-The current situation of insufficient funding for training and education is neither equitable nor just but it is also not economically intelligent.
+Insufficient funding for training and education makes no sense economically.
 This situation demands vastly increased programs of vouchers, scholarships and grants, such as PELL, to enable those in the workforce to meet the needs of the economy as it recovers and to choose the field in which they are seeking work with the necessary support.
 It is imperative to change how workforce development programs are funded so that they meet the needs of the people who need them most and we are hopeful that the new administration will move quickly on implementing change to funding for workforce development and training.

 Please join us in advocating for the fair, just and equal treatment of all!